jsilvaigor/antenado/README.md

-# antenado
+# Antenado
-Antenado is a smart tv implementation with NodeJS, Electron and VueJS
+Antenado is a smart tv implementation with NodeJS, Electron and ReactJS